 - Represented OptionMonster Holdings, Inc. in a trade secret misappropriation and breach of contract action relating to development of electronic retail trading platforms.

 - Represented Avery Dennison Corp. in patent infringement/invalidity actions relating to self-adhesive label assemblies.

 - Represented Foley & Lardner LLP against allegations that it acted negligently and in breach of a fiduciary duty by missing an international filing deadline for a patent application claiming certain medical uses of minicell technology.

 - Represented Chi Mei Optoelectronics Corp. in a patent infringement/invalidity matter involving thin-film transistor and LCD panel technology.

 - Represented Tristrata Technologies, Inc. in a patent infringement/invalidity case involving use of alphahydroxy acids in anti-aging skin products.

 - Represented VLIW, LLC in a trade secret misappropriation case involving proprietary computer compiler software and related technology.

 - Represented Rewards Networks, Inc. in a patent infringement/invalidity case involving methods for structuring and implementing consumer loyalty/rewards programs.

-- Represented Cook, Inc. in patent infringement/invalidity cases involving stent and stent-graft technology.
+- Represented Cook, Inc. in patent infringement/invalidity cases involving stent and stent-graft technology and embolization coils.